MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-record-creation-dynamics-365.md

 Before setting up record creation in the Sales agent, make sure the following prerequisites are met:

 - **Model-driven Dynamics 365 app**: You have Sales Hub or another Dynamics 365 model-driven app that includes the tables you want users to create records in.
-- **Permission to upload custom apps in Microsoft 365 admin center**: Your Microsoft 365 AI admin may need to enable this permission.
+- **Permission to upload custom apps in Microsoft 365 admin center**: Your Microsoft 365 AI admin has enabled this permission.
 - **Dynamics 365 administrator roles**: You need the System Administrator or System Customizer security role in Dynamics 365, and a [Microsoft 365 admin role](/microsoft-365/admin/add-users/about-admin-roles) to manage the Sales agent.

 ## Set up record creation in the Sales agent